ni/nimble/packages/nimble-components/CONTRIBUTING.md

 If Fast Foundation contains a component similar to what you're adding, create a new class that extends the existing component with any Nimble-specific functionality.
 Do not prefix the new class name with "Nimble"; namespacing is accomplished through imports.
 Use `MyComponent.compose()` to add the component to Nimble.

 If your component is the canonical representation of the FAST Foundation base class that it extends, then in the argument to `compose` provide a `baseClass` value.
 No two Nimble components should specify the same `baseClass` value.
-Make sure to include a test that shows the tag name for the element is found when using `DesignSystem.tagFor(FastFoundationBaseClass)`.

 Sometimes you may want to extend a FAST component, but need to make changes to their template.
 If possible, you should submit a PR to FAST to make the necessary changes in their repo.
 As a last resort, you may instead copy the template over to the Nimble repo, then make your changes.
 If you do so, you must also copy over the FAST unit tests for the component (making any adjustments to account for your changes to the template).